webmandesign/demo-content/qtron/widgets/readme.md

 # What is this?

-You are browsing the demo widgets settings files for [**Forstron** WordPress theme by WebMan](https://www.webmandesign.eu/portfolio/forstron-wordpress-theme/).
+You are browsing the demo widgets settings files for [**Q'tron** WordPress theme by WebMan](https://www.webmandesign.eu/portfolio/qtron-wordpress-theme/).

 ## One-click installation

-**Forstron** theme supports one-click demo content installation via your WordPress dashboard.
+**Q'tron** theme supports one-click demo content installation via your WordPress dashboard.

 It will import all the demo widgets automatically.
-For more info on one-click demo installation please read [theme documentation](https://www.webmandesign.eu/manual/forstron/#demo-content).
+For more info on one-click demo installation please read [theme documentation](https://www.webmandesign.eu/manual/qtron/#demo-content).

 *You do not need to download and install the files from this repository in that case!*